k132456/CM515_FinalProject/README.md

 # CM515_FinalProject
 This repository documents the partial reproduction of Figures 1–3 from Glaus et al. (2025), Nature Genetics (https://doi.org/10.1038/s41588-024-02026-9) [1].
 This serves as a Final Project for Colorado State University’s CM515 Spring 2026 course.
 The goals of this project were to utilize the code, data, and methods provided by the authors to reproduce Figures 1 through 3 from the publication.

+‘additionaldata’ contains data that I needed in addition to the data provided by the authors in order to reproduce the work.
+‘presentationandreport’ contains my presentation materials and a report summarizing the project.
+‘scripts’ contains all scripts that I produced during this project.
+It does NOT contain the scripts produced by the authors, several of which are required for this project.

+Data, code, and other information provided in the article can be found in the following places:
+The authors provide a repository, available on both Github and Zenodo, that contains many of the code scripts and data files necessary to reproduce their work (https://github.com/soyklab/delvar-2024, https://doi.org/10.5281/zenodo.13805190).
+Several of their methods required a high performance computing cluster and could not be run on a local computer; however, for most such procedures, the authors provide output files so it is possible to reproduce the rest of the workflow.
+They provide a supplementary repository on Zenodo (https://doi.org/10.5281/zenodo.13787654), which contains important reference genome materials and the deleterious variant prediction data.
+Within the article they provide several files of supplementary/source data that are necessary for reproduction (see Data Availability, Supplementary Information, and Source Data sections).
+Finally, the authors provided links to genomic and proteomic data available online at the Solanaceae Genomics Network (https://solgenomics.net/ftp/genomes/Solanum_pimpinellifolium/LA1589/2020/), the National Center for Biotechnology Information (NCBI) (https://www.ncbi.nlm.nih.gov/), and the Plant Transcription Factor Database (PlantTFDB) (v.5.0) (https://planttfdb.gao-lab.org/).